Sv443/BetterYTM/contributing.md

 ## BetterYTM - Contributing Guide
 Thank you for your interest in contributing to BetterYTM!
 This guide will help you get started with contributing to the project.
 If you have any questions or need help, feel free to contact me, [see my homepage](https://sv443.net/) for contact info.
+Or you can also [join my Discord server](https://dc.sv443.net) to get in touch or get help.

 <br>

+### Table of contents:
 - [Submitting translations](#submitting-translations)
   - [Adding translations for a new language](#adding-translations-for-a-new-language)
   - [Editing an existing translation](#editing-an-existing-translation)